TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/Snake Like GDD.md

 - Abilities
 - Perks: Effect that will be applied throughout the run until death

-## Abilities
+### Abilities

-Abilities are something a player can use once per room. abilities are kept forever unless the player decides to sell it.
+Abilities are something a player can usually use only once per room.
+Abilities are kept forever unless the player decides to sell it.

-Players will start with 2 ability slots.
+Players will start with 1 ability slot.
+There's up to 4 ability slot a player can have.

-Abilities are purchasable at the shop.
+Abilities are purchased at the [[#Shop]].

 Ideas for some abilities:
 - A* path finding to the nearest food block when there is food.
 If there's no food, it will not be activatable.